ComeBacKyle/IT1025/Lab3/readme.md

 ## Career Exploration
 ### Handshake
 ### Bureau of Labor Statistics
+Few interesting facts from the BOL, The growth rate for IT jobs thru 2030 is 13%, some of the top jobs are Computer Programmer
+Software Developer
+Computer Support Specialist
 ### Certifications
+CompTia- Acts as a gateway into the tech field for some people.
+With little to know experience you can get a help desk job with a comptia Cert.
+Cisco- Opens the door for higher certs, starting with a beginner cert all the way up to Architect.
+CISSP- Is designed to help you get a security job.
 ### Certificates and Degrees
+A few Certs and degress Im interested in are Cybersecurity, Data Analytics, Computer Networking.
 ### Co-ops / Internships
 ### Industry Associations / Student Organizations